syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Localization-Support.md

 ### Adding Localization Support to Grid Controls

 To localize the content, create a class file and add _ILocalizationProvider_ interface to the class.
-Assign the required content to be displayed to DynamicFilterResourceIdentifiers_,_GroupingResourceIdentifiers_,_ and__GridResourceIdentifiers of GetLocalizedString method as illustrated in the following code.
+Assign the required content to be displayed to _DynamicFilterResourceIdentifiers_, _GroupingResourceIdentifiers_ and _GridResourceIdentifiers_ of GetLocalizedString method as illustrated in the following code.

 {% highlight c#  %}